Follow Us:

 icon of manicon of flower

-Calandrinia ciliata is a ANNUAL growing to 0.3 m (1ft).
+Calandrinia ciliata is a ANNUAL growing to 0.2 m (0ft 8in).

-It is frost tender.
+See above for USDA hardiness.
+It is hardy to UK zone 7 and is frost tender.
 It is in flower from July to September, and the seeds ripen from August to October.
-The species is hermaphrodite (has both male and female organs).
+The species is hermaphrodite (has both male and female organs) and is pollinated by Bees, insects.

 Suitable for: light (sandy) and medium (loamy) soils, prefers well-drained soil and can grow in nutritionally poor soil.
 Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils.
 It cannot grow in the shade.
 It prefers dry or moist soil and can tolerate drought.